ipfs/specs/src/architecture/unixfs.md

          9f86d081884c7d659a2feaa0c55ad015a3bf4f1b2b0b822cd15d6c15b0f00a08 the digest we computed earlier
 ```

-3. Profit: assuming we stored this block in some implementation of our choice which makes it accessible to our client, we can try to decode it.
+3. Profit!
+Assuming we stored this block in some implementation of our choice, which makes it accessible to our client, we can try to decode it.

 ```console
 $ ipfs cat f015512209f86d081884c7d659a2feaa0c55ad015a3bf4f1b2b0b822cd15d6c15b0f00a08